UseTheApi/algorithms/README.md

       > *Write a function that will calculate the max welth that can be made.*
       > *Acceptable moves are only __right__ or __down__ .*

-    6. Number of words: alphabetic_numbers/
+    6. Number of words: alphabetic_numbers/ - solution created can work with any inputs (0 in number)

       > *Given an mapped alphabet A=1, B=2, C=3 ...Z=26.*
       > *Calculate how many words can you form from a given number.*